 Mothership is a work in progress about my mother's lifelong pursuit for answers to life's big questions and her early onset of dementia.

 The New Age movement, which was popular in the 1970s and 1980s, is an umbrella term for alternative belief systems to that of western religion.
-Examples include Native American religions, eastern religions, belief in the power of crystals, self-help and self-improvement books and, in my home, belief in UFOs.
+Examples include Native American religions, eastern religions, belief in the power of crystals, self-help and self-improvement books and, in my home, UFOs.
 Long disillusioned with western religion, my mother went looking for answers in different areas from the physical like Jane Fonda’s workout book to the metaphysical like angels.
 Reinforcing her belief in the supernatural was the fact that she had seen several UFOs throughout her life and even ran a support group for survivors of alien abductions.

 Ultimately, my mother’s dementia is her struggle and we are all powerless to stop the deterioration.
 As times goes on, the inner-space of her brain is becoming increasingly limited, evident in the growing mental tunnel vision I witness every time I visit her.
 For all her reading and searching for answers to life's big questions, she will eventually succumb to the biological malfunction of her brain.